Archibald Beauman: Second World War

 On the outbreak of the Second World War, Beauman returned to active service and was appointed Commanding Officer Northern Area with the British Expeditionary Force (BEF) in France, with the rank of (acting) brigadier.
 Based at Rouen, the main role of his command was managing logistics within the Lines of Communication area.
 This area was divided from the "forward area" by the River Somme but included a coastal strip up to Dunkirk.
-With the start of the German offensive in May 1940, Beauman was ordered by Major-General de Fonblanque, the General Officer Commanding Lines of Communication Troops, to strengthen his local defences.
+With the start of the German offensive in May 1940, Beauman was ordered by Major General Philip de Fonblanque, the General Officer Commanding Lines of Communication Troops, to strengthen his local defences.
 He formed a small mobile force, known as "Beauforce", consisting of four Territorial infantry battalions that had been intended to defend communications and undertake pioneer work.
-On 27 May, Beauman was promoted to (temporary) major-general and ordered to form a new division from "Beauforce" and a similar formation called "Vicforce", together with a third unit called "Digforce" which was composed of infantry reservists that were serving with the Auxiliary Military Pioneer Corps.
+On 27 May, Beauman was promoted to temporary major general and ordered to form a new division from "Beauforce" and a similar formation called "Vicforce", together with a third unit called "Digforce", which was composed of infantry reservists that were serving with the Auxiliary Military Pioneer Corps.
 The new formation was called the "Beauman Division"; this was the only example of a British division being named after its commander since the Peninsular War.

 Although supported only by a few field guns that had been under repair in base depots, some of them lacking sights, the division was ordered to defend a 55-mile (89 km) line defined by the small rivers Andelle and Béthune in Upper Normandy.
 On 8 June, the 5th and 7th Panzer Divisions attacked towards Rouen.
 Despite desperate fighting, the line was penetrated first at Forges-les-Eaux and then in many other places, so that by that night, Beauman Division had been forced to withdraw across the Seine.
 The division was eventually evacuated from Cherbourg on 17 June, during Operation Aerial.
-On arrival in England, the division was dispersed; an entry in the London Gazette for 16 August 1940 says: "Colonel A B Beauman, CBE, DSO, relinquishes the acting rank of Major-General on ceasing to command a Division – 21st July 1940."
+On arrival in England, the division was dispersed and Beauman relinquished the temporary rank of major general.
 He was mentioned in despatches for his services.

-In 1941, he was appointed Commanding Officer of Catterick Garrison and in 1943 became the District Officer Commanding North Riding District, before finally resuming his retirement in October 1944.
+In 1941, Beauman was appointed Commanding Officer of Catterick Garrison and in 1943 became the District Officer Commanding North Riding District, before finally resuming his retirement in October 1944.